Canon 1D Mark II vs Nikon D810

 |Canon 1Ds||Y||none||none||-||-||none||FW||-||-||-||Canon 1Ds|

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II and the Nikon D810?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.